 As with any series, there is an art to editing.

 If you’re a total beginner, check out this shameless attempt at self-promotion.
-(No seriously, a basic filmmaking guide book like the one I wrote is a great place to start.)
+(A basic filmmaking guide book like the one I wrote is a great place to start.)

 Remember how we said earlier that there are very few rules?

 That’s true for your YouTube web series edit as well.